 Develop performance indicators to identify effective Health Homes for incentive payments.

-Develop a plan to monitor new Health Home programs screening and assessment outcomes for value-based purchasing.
+Develop a plan to monitor new Health Home programs screening and assessment outcomes.

 Facilitate evaluation of Health Home programs and CMS quality measure reporting.

+Answer MCO questions and review MCO documents related to Health Home programs, as requested by the Agency.

 Provide reports to the Agency monthly on Health Home activities and annually on Health Home savings.

 Health Information Technology for Economic and Clinical Health (HITECH or HIT)